-I would like to thank Lynn McCann for writing this post about developing an effective CPD model.
+Lynn McCann writes this post about developing an effective model for delivering continuing professional development courses.
+She supports a range of schools and other educational organisations with students with additional needs.
 Lynn runs a consultancy business, she is definitely concerned about the outcomes of her support on the children.
-She supplies a lot of free resources and great advice via her website and is always on hand to tweet advice or support.
+She supplies a lot of free resources and great advice via her website.
+Lynn is always on hand to tweet advice or support.

-Setting up my own consultancy business was never something I longed to do, but having taken the plunge 2 ½ years ago I have been developing a model of training and support that aims to give the best deal to schools we work with and ultimately make school successful for pupils with ASC.
+Setting up my own consultancy business was never something I longed to do.
+Having taken the plunge 2 ½ years ago I have been developing a model of training and support (CPD).
+My aim was to give the best deal to schools we work with.
+Ultimately making school successful for pupils with ASC.

-We talk, as we have certain information we need to pass on and explain, but include practical activities that give them a taste and lots of real life examples.
+We talk, as we have certain information we need to pass on and explain.
+We always include practical activities that give them a taste and lots of real life examples.
 This is where we invite dialogue.
-Those on the course are encouraged to reflect on how what we are saying relates to the children that they know and we can share insights and examples.
+We encourage delegates to reflect on how what we are saying relates to the children that they know.
+We encourage delegates to share insights and examples.
 This has the benefit of building up my bank of understanding too.
 I learn about how autism affects many more children than those I know directly.

 Our aim is to leave the school with the knowledge, confidence and some resources so they can do the job better.
-But how do we know that is achieved?
+But how do we know we achieve this?

 - Firstly, we offer email support.
-Schools or individual teachers can email us to ask further questions or request further resources or clarification about an issue or topic.
+Schools or individual teachers can email us to ask further questions.
+They may request further resources or clarification about an issue or topic.
 Some do this but there’s not a massive take up.

 - Secondly, we offer an online community.
 Our Facebook page and twitter feed contain articles, resource ideas and comments that support continuing professional development.

-- Thirdly, we offer further specialised training courses that cover one area, such as social stories, in more depth, in order to develop professional skills further.
+- Thirdly, we offer further specialised training courses that focus on one area.
+This may be social stories, in more depth, in order to develop professional skills further.

 But far more successful is our main business focus of providing regular visits to school for named pupils.
 Schools that buy us in on a regular basis often do whole staff CPD early on in the contract which sets the foundations for everyone.
 Then by visiting every half term or sometimes more frequently, we can work with staff, the pupil and also parents to put in place all the support the pupil needs.
 This includes setting the next steps for moving the pupil on academically, supporting skills they struggle with and developing programmes that the school can implement daily.

-And am now looking at how we follow up those training sessions that are not followed up with in-school support.
-It’s good to be challenged to keep making sure our training is relevant and that schools themselves can evaluate its effectiveness and value for money.
+My next step is to plan how we follow up those training sessions that we do not follow up with in-school support.
+It’s good to have the challenge to keep our training relevant.
+Schools themselves can evaluate its effectiveness and value for money.